xtclang/xvm/CONTRIBUTING.md

 You will need JDK 8 or later installed.
 You can download the JDK from: <https://aws.amazon.com/corretto/> or <https://developers.redhat.com/products/openjdk/download>.
 (Oracle JDK and OpenJDK are both supported, but the former has licensing issues and the latter is purposefully kept out-of-date with security updates to drive business to the former.)

 Creating a "xvm" project in IDEA for the `./xvm/` directory.
 Build the project, which compiles the Java sources.
-After the build completes, you should be able to run the shell script `./bin/runAll.sh` that runs various "tests" (we use the term loosely here, since we have not yet incorporated a CI model).
+After the build completes, you should be able to run the shell-based test script from the `./xsrc` directory: `../bin/runAll.sh`; this will run various "tests" (we use the term loosely here, since we have not yet incorporated a CI model).

 To run an individual test in IDEA, you will find that the Ecstasy source tests are located under `./xvm/xsrc/tests`.
 The following instructions assume that your local repository is located at `~/Development/xvm/`, and that you are trying to compile and run `misc.x`.
 To compile and run the Ecstasy `misc.x` test in JetBrains IntelliJ IDEA, create a "Run/Debug Configuration" as follows: